silversub/terraform/tutorials/clusters.md

 - The cluster is created with the default worker pool.
 - All worker nodes are connected to a private and public VLAN.
 These public and private VLANs assign public and private IP addresses to the worker nodes.
 - All worker nodes are created with a virtual worker node flavor on shared hardware.
 If you want to use a different worker node flavor, see the [{{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-planning_worker_nodes) or [{{site.data.keyword.openshiftlong_notm}}](/docs/openshift?topic=openshift-planning_worker_nodes) documentation.
 - To allow access to your cluster from the internet and run public-facing app workloads in your cluster, the cluster is set up with both a public and a private service endpoint.
-For more information about how network traffic flows when a public and a private service endpoint is enabled, see Worker-to-master and user-to-master communication: Service endpoints in [{{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-plan_clusters#workeruser-master) and [{{site.data.keyword.openshiftlong_notm}}](/docs/openshift?topic=openshift-plan_clusters#workeruser-master).
+For more information, about how network traffic flows when a public and a private service endpoint is enabled, see Worker-to-master and user-to-master communication: Service endpoints in [{{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-plan_clusters#workeruser-master) and [{{site.data.keyword.openshiftlong_notm}}](/docs/openshift?topic=openshift-plan_clusters#workeruser-master).

 Keep in mind that creating a cluster incurs costs.
 Make sure to review [What am I charged for when I use {{site.data.keyword.containerlong_notm}}?](/docs/containers?topic=containers-faqs#charges) or [What am I charged for when I use {{site.data.keyword.openshiftlong_notm}}?](/docs/openshift?topic=openshift-faqs#charges) before you proceed.
 {: note}